Published Jan 23, 2026 3 Min Read

 By law, Indian investment advisors must disclose their fees, conflicts of interest, and ensure all advice complies with SEBI regulations to protect investors.
 Check your pre-approved CA loan offer to fund your investment plans without delay.

-Example of an investment adviser
+Example of an investment advisor

-Considerations before choosing an investment adviser
+Considerations before choosing an investment advisor

 Before selecting an investment advisor in India, consider these factors: